Hawthorne001/dynamics365smb-docs/business-central/ai-in-bc.md

 - [Suggest number series with Copilot](suggest-number-series-copilot.md)
 - [Responsible AI FAQ for number series suggestions](/dynamics365/business-central/faq-suggest-number-series-with-copilot)

-## Other AI-powered and machine learning features
+## Other AI and machine learning features

 Business Central also includes various features that do not use generative AI, but use other AI models to help you work through specific tasks.